BigDataIA-Spring2024-Sec2-Team1/Assignment-2/Step1/ReadMe.md

 - Ensure you have a stable internet connection while running the script as it requires internet access to scrape data from the website.

 ---

-Feel free to customize this guide according to your specific project requirements or add any additional information you think might be helpful.